olitreadwell/warmup-01-30-17/README.md

 For example, the real name for qzmt-zixmtkozy-ivhz-343 is very encrypted name.

-What is the sector ID of the room where your objective is stored?
+What is the sector ID of the room where the northpole object is stored?